 There is an alternative.
 A chord-based, play-by-ear approach is more natural for adult beginners.

 Percussion Center’s Rock Lesson Programs teach you to read and interact with music by ear.
 It’s a completely different perspective on music from what you’re used to.

 The standard reading/method books have their place.
 Kids and parents get a sense of accomplishment when their teacher fills out the certificate of completion at the end of the book.
 The books and regular weekly lessons provide structure.
 With a good teacher, a kid can learn a lot in the time it takes to get through one of these books.

 The standard reading/method books are not a good fit for adult beginners who want to jam with their friends and their album collection.
 A chord-based, ear-based approach is faster and psychologically easier on both the student and teacher.
 Learning the basics of rock guitar is not that difficult, and doesn’t take that long if you take a logical, conditioning-based approach.

 The goal of the Rock Programs at Percussion Center is playing in time with a recording, or with other musicians.
 With our guided practice routines and your smart phone, learning guitar, piano and bass has never been easier.

-Besides, most teachers don’t even bother to use the CD or audio tracks included in the price of the book.
-Too bad, because some of them are really good.
-They went to a lot of trouble to produce those tracks.
+Besides, most teachers don’t bother to use the CD or audio tracks included in the price of the book.
+That’s too bad, because some of them are really good.
+The writers went to a lot of trouble to produce those tracks.
 It’s like having live, professional musicians on demand.
 You’re missing your chance to learn interactive skills along with the book.